zeyuzhang10/zeyuzhang10.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an undergraduate student at the School of Mathematics and Computer Science at Nanchang University.
+Hi!
+I'm Zeyu Zhang (张泽渝), currently an undergraduate student at the School of Mathematics and Computer Science at Nanchang University.
 My research interests focus on Computer Vision, Cross-modal Retrieval, Multi-modal Pre-training.

 # 🔥 News
 - *2025.10*: &nbsp;🎉🎉 WaveNet-SF: A hybrid network for retinal disease detection based on wavelet transform in spatial-frequency domain was accepted by ***Neural Networks*** (CCF B)